dansantinojones/the-kitbag/README.md

 - Recent Reviews<br>

 - Update Details<br>
+Users have the ability to update their delivery information on the 'Profile' page.
+This saves their changes and pre-populates the checkout form when placing an order.

 - Order History<br>
-The profile page displays the user's order history.
-This is important for the users to keep track of their previous orders all in one place.
+The 'Profile' page displays the user's order history.
+It is important for users to keep track of their previous orders in one place.
 The cost, date, time and order number is shown under order history.
 The order number is a link which will take the user to their order confirmation.

 ### Future Features
 - Stock Tracker